 According to a Reuters report on October 9, 2020, Assadi, in a meeting with Belgian police officials on March 12, 2020, said,”(Belgium) do not realize what is going to happen, in the event of an unfavorable verdict.
 (And that) “his case was being closely watched by undisclosed groups in Iran and neighboring countries… Assadi told police that armed groups in Iraq, Lebanon, Yemen, and Syria, as well as in Iran, were interested in the outcome of his case and would be ‘watching from the sidelines to see if Belgium would support them or not.'”
 Reuters report was based on the minutes of the 31-minute meeting between Assadi and Belgian police, seen by Reuters and confirmed as authentic by his lawyer.

-Le Monde, in its October 10 issue, wrote, “On February 20, 2020, Jaak Raes, Administrator-General of Belgium’s General Information and Security Service, wrote to the federal prosecutor that the attack (on the Resistance gathering) was planned and led by the Iranian regime.
+Le Monde, in its October 10 issue, quoted a Belgian security official on February 20, 2020, that the attack (on the Iranian Resistance gathering) was planned and led by the Iranian regime.
 This was not Assadi’s initiative.”

 The Belgian Flemish newspaper De Morgen quoting De Standaard newspaper reported on October 12, “A note from the State Security Council indicates that the attack was planned and carried out by the Iranian regime and was not an action on a personal capacity.
 Besides, Assadi is known as an undercover agent of the Iranian intelligence service.”